vmagnin/forcolormap/ROADMAP.md

 ### Building System

+- [x] Test with a gtk-fortran fpm project.
 - [x] Implement a CMake building system, allowing installation of a `.so`
     - [x] Test on Linux.
     - [ ] Test on FreeBSD.